Thuynh808/STIG-Hardened/README.md

-What the Manager Expects from Us
+- What the Manager Expects from Us:
-	- 1. A structured and repeatable hardening process – Using SCC and Ansible where possible.
+  - A structured and repeatable hardening process – Using SCC and Ansible where possible.
-	- 2. A measurable improvement in compliance – Targeting 80%+ compliance.
+	 - A measurable improvement in compliance – Targeting 80%+ compliance.
-	- 3. Clear documentation of changes – STIG checklist (.ckl), system hardening guides.
+	 - Clear documentation of changes – STIG checklist (.ckl), system hardening guides.
-	- 4. Minimal disruption to operations – Proper testing before enforcing changes.
+	 - Minimal disruption to operations – Proper testing before enforcing changes.
-	- 5. A finalized report and compliance package – Ready for submission to security auditors.
+	 - A finalized report and compliance package – Ready for submission to security auditors.